About Me

 Genome, by Matt Ridley, 1999.
 I read this not long after it came out, taking a short break from books about paleoanthropology.
 It ignited my passion for learning about genetics.
 I think it held the top spot for accessible and fascinating books on genetics for almost two decades.
 Some of the information is outdated now, but Genome is still a must-read.
 I’d recommend reading some more recent books first.
 Once you have an understanding of genetics I think you’ll recognize exactly what Genome brings to the table.

 Mathematics in Nature, by John Adam, 2003.
 The only book pictured above that isn’t about genetics.
 I learned a whole lot from this book.
 I discovered that pretty much anything in nature can be described with mathematics and can be modeled simply, just like my simple but realistic models of shared DNA.
-I’ve also had the privilege of taking courses taught by Dr. Adam: Biology in Nature, which was full of fun stuff like differential equations, and Mathematics in Nature.
-He’s also written Guesstimation and A Mathematical Nature Walk.
+Dr. Adam has also written Guesstimation and A Mathematical Nature Walk.

 A Brief History of Everyone Who Ever Lived, by Adam Rutherford.
 This book’s title makes a big claim, perhaps one that’s impossible to live up to, but the book doesn’t disappoint.
 I recommend this alongside The Society of Genes as the first two to read if you’re interested in human genetics.
 This one is much longer, but more readable for non-scientists.